 It is a specific aim of the EMA Foundation to improve the possibilities for staff exchange programmes and to raise funds for travel grants addressed to young professionals so that they can profit from these opportunities for personal growth.

-- We encourage programs focused on museum visitors’ studies in order to improve the qualities of collections’ interpretation and services offered by museums to the public.
+We encourage programmes focused on museum visitors’ studies to improve the quality of collections’ interpretation and services.

-- We offer a unique consultancy service for the assessment of museums’ qualities in terms of concepts, management, organization and experiences offered to the visitor.
+We offer a unique consultancy to assess a museum’s quality in terms of concepts, management, organisation and experiences.

-- We support programmes focused on Total Quality Management in museums in the light of the concept of Public Quality in museums elaborated by Kenneth Hudson during the 25 years of his directorship of the European Museum of the Year Award organization.
+Likewise, we support programmes focused on Total Quality Management in museums in the light of the concept of Public Quality in museums elaborated by Kenneth Hudson during the 25 years of his directorship of the European Museum of the Year Award organisation.

-- We publish reports and other materials concerning issues of strategic interest for the enhancement of the museums’ role in contemporary society and to prepare them for the challenges of the future.
+We publish reports and other materials on issues of strategic interest for the enhancement of the museums’ role in contemporary society and to prepare them for the challenges of the future.

-- We run a Special Projects scheme in view of the participation in EU programs dealing with active citizenship, cultural heritage, museums, archives and libraries, digitization of cultural heritage etc.
+Furthermore, we run a Special Projects scheme given the participation in EU programs dealing with active citizenship, cultural heritage, museums, archives and libraries, digitization of cultural heritage etc.